This Rawkin’ Raw Noodle Bowl is a quick and easy no cook summer dinner! This healthy recipe is loaded with veggies and coated with a creamy dressing.

 And so we are left with a giant hole in our hearts and stomachs where our beloved bowl food should be.

-Until this recipe.
+Until this raw noodle bowl.
 Where no cook noodles meets creamy sauce, and crisp veggies.
 It is the same basic concept of the winter bowl, a comforting starch, veggies galore, and then a killer sauce to bring it all together, but the summer bowl is light and crisp and most importantly, no cook!

 We rely on our pal, kelp noodles, to keep this dish raw, but add in some belly satisfying substance.
 They are clear thin noodles that require no cooking.
 You just open the bag, soak them in warm water for a few minutes, rinse and drain.
-Done and ready to eat.
+Done and ready to add to our raw noodle bowl.

 I purchase kelp noodles online or at my local health food store.
 If you can’t find kelp noodles, swap them out for some cooked cellophane noodles, or zucchini noodles to keep this dish raw.